Rachmad Gobel: Education

+Business career

 In 1989, Gobel returned to Indonesia and was appointed assistant to the President Director of PT.
 Panasonic Gobel (now PT.
 Panasonic Indonesia).
 The company is a joint venture between Japan with Indonesia in the field of industrial manufacturing of electronics, which was established in 1970.
 In 1991, Gobel was officially appointed as member of the board of directors to oversee company's management planning.

 In 1993, he was appointed Vice President Director of PT.
 National Gobel (now PT.
 Panasonic Manufacturing Indonesia).
 Since 2002, Rachmad has served as Commissioner of PT.
 National Gobel (now PT.
 Panasonic Manufacturing Indonesia).
 He is also the principle at PT.
 Apple Indonesia.

 Chamber of Commerce Indonesia

 In 2002, Gobel sat as Chairman of Kadin Indonesia Field of Metal, Machinery, Chemicals and Electronics.
 When a change of leadership occurred in Chamber of Commerce and Industry of Indonesia the chairman Mohamad Suleman Hidayat in February 2004 Rachmad was reappointed for another four years.